 No matter what point of our lives we are at, it is essential to take care of our joints.
 As we go through life, we rely on our joints to be in the best possible shape.
 With hectic daily schedules and an increasing culture of convenience, we tend to take many things for granted or procrastinate positive lifestyle changes.
-Improving joint health though, doesn’t not have to be time consuming and difficult.
+Improving joint health though doesn’t have to be time-consuming and difficult.
 It begins with the foods we eat.

 By steering a course which includes even some of the most beneficial foods for our joint health and limit those which have an adverse impact, we are already on the road to healthier joints.
 Here is a rundown of some of the best (and worst) dietary selections you can make in terms of joint health.

 Whole oats have a very high content of vitamin B6.
 This makes them extremely beneficial for reducing inflammation.
 Reducing inflammation increases the range of motion in your joints.
 By improving your mobility, your overall joint health is significantly boosted.
 The nutrition garnered from oatmeal also assists the repair of cartilage and muscle tissue.

 With these and a host of other nutritional benefits, what better way to start your day than with a hot bowl of porridge.
 You could even add some blueberries and almonds to further boost your joint health.

 Spinach, along with several other dark green vegetables is rich in antioxidants and vitamin K, which has been shown to reduce inflammation and improve circulation while also lowering blood pressure.
 These three attributes alone make spinach the ideal vegetable to accompany your dinner.